Complying with Data Handling Requirements in Cloud Storage Systems: Failure Recovery

-\paragraph{Update.} Although update operations are more complex than create operations, failure handling can happen analogously.
+\textbf{Update.} Although update operations are more complex than create operations, failure handling can happen analogously.
 As the responsible node updates its reference only upon reception of the acknowledgment from the new target node, the storage state is guaranteed to remain consistent.
 Hence, the coordinator can reissue the process using the same or a new target node and perform corresponding cleanups if errors occur.
 Contrary, if the coordinator fails, information on the potentially new target node is lost.
 Similar to create operations, the client resolves this error by informing all eligible nodes about the failure.
 Subsequently, the responsible nodes trigger a cleanup to ensure a consistent storage state.

-\paragraph{Delete.} When deleting data, a responsible node may delete a reference but fail in informing the target node to carry out the delete.
+\textbf{Delete.} When deleting data, a responsible node may delete a reference but fail in informing the target node to carry out the delete.
 Coordinator and client easily detect this error through the absence of the corresponding acknowledgment.
 Again, the coordinator or client then issue a broadcast message to delete the corresponding data item from the target node.
 This approach is more reasonable than directly incorporating consistency checks for all delete operations as such failures occur only rarely \cite{nidzwetzki_secondo_2015}.

-\paragraph{Propagating target node actions.} CRUD operations are triggered by clients.
+\textbf{Propagating target node actions.} CRUD operations are triggered by clients.
 However, data deletion or relocation, which may result in dangling references or unreferenced data, can also be triggered by the storage cluster or by \dhrs{} that, e.g., specify a maximum lifetime for data.
-To keep the state of the cloud storage system consistent, storage nodes perform data deletion and relocation through a coordinator as well, i.e., they randomly select one of the other nodes in the cluster to perform update and delete operations on their behalf.
-Thus, the correct execution of deletion and relocation tasks can be monitored and repair operations can be triggered without requiring the presence of a client.
+To keep the state of the cloud storage system consistent, storage nodes perform data deletion and relocation through a coordinator as well, i.e., they select one of the other nodes to perform update and delete operations on their behalf.
+Thus, the correct execution of deletion and relocation tasks can be monitored and repair operations can be triggered.
+In case either the initiating storage node or the coordinator fails while processing a query, the same mitigations as for CRUD operations (triggered by clients) apply.
+To protect against rare cases in which both, initiating storage node and coordinator, fail while processing an operation, storage system operators can optionally employ commit logs, e.g., based on Cassandra's atomic batch log~\cite{datastax_cassandra_2015}.